motorcycle destinations

 End: Waterbury Village Historic District

-Traveling south via Interstate 89, you will travel parallel to Winooski River during the first few miles of the trip.
+Traveling south via Interstate 89, you will travel parallel to the Winooski River during the first few miles of the trip.
 You will be within the vicinity of Berlin Pond, Berlin Town Forest, Northfield Village Forest, and Allis State Park as you continue to head down.

 When you have made it to Woodstock, you can visit the exhibits on display at the Billings Farm & Museum.
 You can also spend time stretching your legs at Billing Park and Faulkner Park.